 FCR: Fludarabine, cyclophosphamide and rituximab

-If you’re fit and have no other medical problems, you’re most likely to be treated with FCR – a combination of chemotherapy (cell-killing) drugs and monoclonal antibodies.
+If you’re fit and have no other medical problems, and you do not have certain genetic characteristics known as 17p deletion or TP53 mutation, then you’re most likely to be treated with FCR – a combination of chemotherapy (cell-killing) drugs and monoclonal antibodies.
 FCR is given in treatment ‘cycles’.
-Each

 Fludarabine and cyclophosphamide are tablets that you take by mouth (orally).
 Rituximab is given as a drip or injection into a vein in one of a number of areas – you might hear the terms ‘infusion’, ‘intravenously’, or IV’.